 If you’re going to look after people at home, how do you know they are complying with self-isolation rules?
 Are you doing phone tracking?
 Are you doing random checks regularly enough?
 Are there harsh enough penalties to frighten people from disobeying?

-Singapore has contact tracing teams, who identify all the contacts of an infected person and ring them up.
+Singapore’s coronavirus tactics include having contact tracing teams, who identify all the contacts of an infected person and ring them up.
 Often these people have early symptoms and we’ll arrange for them to be picked up and tested.

 Singapore is very liberal with our testing.
 Less than 1% of our tests are positive, so that reflects just how many tests we are doing.